WassimMaj/team_MiaouMiaou/index.md

 ## What about political bias and political figures in wikispeedia ?
 Firstly, let’s define political bias : this refers to a tendency to orient or modify information to make a political position more attractive.
 To define that, plain text of the articles was assessed in relation to two other well-known sites that reproduce Wikipedia in a politically biased way: [Rationalwiki](https://rationalwiki.org/wiki/Main_Page) and [Infogalactic](https://infogalactic.com/info/Main_Page).
 According to [Media Bias/Fact check](https://mediabiasfactcheck.com/), these websites are respectively recognized as having a <span style="color: lightcoral">left</span>-wing and <span style="color: deepskyblue">right</span>-wing bias.
-After training a natural language processing model (BERT embeddings with SVM for classification) on data scraped from these websites, Wikispeedia articles are classified according the bias they contain.
+After training a natural language processing model (BERT embeddings with SVM for classification) on data scraped from these websites, Wikispeedia articles are classified according to the similarity with the collected text.
+If it's closer to one compared the other, we assume a political bias in the article.
 The results are shown below:
  {: .text-justify}

 {% include repart_bias_2a1.html %}